Malaysia's new transport minister thrust into unwelcome spotlight

-KUALA LUMPUR Three weeks into his job as Malaysia's transport minister, Liow Tiong Lai was in Beijing to meet Chinese officials about the disappearance of Malaysia Airlines Flight MH370 when an aide phoned to tell him another passenger plane had crashed.
+KUALA LUMPUR, July 21 Three weeks into his job as Malaysia's transport minister, Liow Tiong Lai was in Beijing to meet Chinese officials about the disappearance of Malaysia Airlines Flight MH370 when an aide phoned to tell him another passenger plane had crashed.

 Liow, a nutritionist by training, was a political appointee into a role that in normal times draws little - if any - international attention.
 This weekend he flew to Kiev and a geopolitical storm following the shooting down of another Malaysian jetliner over eastern Ukraine.